Radiology: Projection (plain) radiography

 Radiographs (originally called roentgenographs, named after the discoverer of X-rays, Wilhelm Conrad Röntgen) are produced by transmitting X-rays through a patient.
 The X-rays are projected through the body onto a detector; an image is formed based on which rays pass through (and are detected) versus those that are absorbed or scattered in the patient (and thus are not detected).
 Röntgen discovered X-rays on November 8, 1895, and received the first Nobel Prize in Physics in 1901 for this discovery.

 In film-screen radiography, an X-ray tube generates a beam of X-rays, which is aimed at the patient.
 The X-rays that pass through the patient are filtered through a device called a grid or X-ray filter, to reduce scatter, and strike an undeveloped film, which is held tightly to a screen of light-emitting phosphors in a light-tight cassette.
 The film is then developed chemically and an image appears on the film.
 Film-screen radiography is being replaced by phosphor plate radiography but more recently by digital radiography (DR) and the EOS imaging.
-In the two latest systems, the X-rays strike sensors that converts the signals generated into digital information, which is transmitted and converted into an image displayed on a computer screen.
+In the two latest systems, the X-rays strike sensors that convert the signals generated into digital information, which is transmitted and converted into an image displayed on a computer screen.
 In digital radiography the sensors shape a plate, but in the EOS system, which is a slot-scanning system, a linear sensor vertically scans the patient.

 Plain radiography was one of the earliest imaging modalities used in clinical medicine and remained the most widely used for several decades.
 Due to its broad availability, speed, and relatively low cost, it continues to be a common first-line tool in radiologic evaluation.
 Despite advances in CT, MRI, and other imaging techniques, there are many conditions in which traditional radiographs remain helpful in diagnosis.
 These include arthritis, pneumonia, bone tumors, fractures, congenital skeletal anomalies, and certain types of kidney stones.

-Mammography and DXA are two applications of low energy projectional radiography, used for the evaluation of breast cancer and osteoporosis, respectively.
+Mammography and DXA are two applications of low-energy projectional radiography, used for the evaluation of breast cancer and osteoporosis, respectively.